Debra Milke: Dismissal of charges

 On December 11, 2014, an Arizona state appeals court ordered the dismissal of murder charges against Milke, ruling that a retrial would result in unconstitutional double jeopardy.
 On March 17, 2015 the Arizona Supreme Court declined to review the appeal court decision, and on March 23, 2015, Judge Rosa Mroz dismissed the case.

 Civil suit

 In 2015, Milke filed a civil lawsuit in federal court against the city of Phoenix, Maricopa County, Bill Montgomery, and Armando Saldate, among others.
 It stated she was a victim of malicious prosecution and was denied a fair trial.
 However, in 2020, after years of wrangling over discovery, a federal judge dismissed the lawsuit, saying Milke "destroyed evidence... failed to review her own files, provided materially incomplete discovery responses, and asserted baseless claims of privilege."
 While the judge preferred to levy a monetary sanction, because Milke stated she could not afford to pay one, the case was instead dismissed with prejudice.
 Milke appealed, but a federal appeals court upheld the dismissal.

+In 2022, the United States Court of Appeals for the Ninth Circuit upheld the verdict against Milke.
+The ruling stated that Milke had knowingly and willingly destroyed thousands of documents about the case, including a journal written shortly after her conviction, documents she collected in prison, and boxes of documents by her mother concerning her criminal and habeas cases.
+She and her lawyers had also taken down a website and social media pages about her case.
+The ruling effectively ensures that Milke will never receive any compensation for her imprisonment.